opensdmx/rsdmx/README.md

 #### readSDMX as helper function

 Now you know how to add a SDMX provider, you can consider using ``readSDMX`` without having to specifying a entire URL, but just by specifying the ``agencyId`` of the provider, and the different query parameters to reach your SDMX document:

 ```{r, echo = FALSE}
 sdmx <- readSDMX(agencyId = "MYORG", resource = "data", flowRef="MYSERIE",
                  key = "all", key.mode = "SDMX", start = 2000, end = 2015)
 ```

-The following sections will show you how to query SDMX documents, by using ``readSDMX`` in different ways: either for _local_ or _remote_ files, using ``readSDMX`` as low-level or with the helpers.
+The following sections will show you how to query SDMX documents, by using ``readSDMX`` in different ways: either for _local_ or _remote_ files, using ``readSDMX`` as low-level or with the helpers (embedded service providers).

 ### Read dataset documents